-Supplemental Authorities Present Affected Rationale ACECs YES NO The Gandy Salt Marsh ACEC lies on the western perimeter of the Confusion Herd Management Area.
-Reduction of herd size will reduce any impacts by wild horses and should improve aquatic and riparian habitat at the marsh for least chub and Columbia spotted frog Air Quality YES NO The proposed action would have no effect on air quality.
+Supplemental Authorities Present Affected Rationale ACECs NO NO Not Present Air Quality YES NO The planning area is outside a non-attainment area.
+Implementation of the Proposed Action would result in small and temporary areas of disturbance and associated dust emissions.
 Cultural Resources YES NO To prevent any impacts to cultural resources, trap sites and temporary holding facilities would be located in previously disturbed areas.
 Cultural resource inventory and clearance would be required prior to using trap sites or holding facilities outside existing areas of disturbance.
 (Refer to SHPO Project No. U-10-BL-0259b required item 12) Environmental Justice YES NO Implementation of the proposed action would have no disproportionately high or adverse human health or environmental effects on minority and/or low-income populations.
 Fish Habitat NO NO Not present.
-Floodplains NO NO There are no floodplains that may be adversely impacted, and the proposed action follows Executive Order 11988 on Floodplain Management Forest and Rangelands YES YES No impact to Forestry.
+Floodplains NO NO There are no floodplains that may be adversely impacted and the proposed action is in compliance with Executive Order 11988 on Floodplain Management Forest and Rangelands YES YES No impact to Forestry.
 Rangelands and Rangeland Health discussed below in Section 3.2.2 and 4.2.2.
-Livestock Grazing YES YES Removal of excess horses would benefit the rangeland conditions and available forage, allowing livestock grazing to be permitted by the reduced competition for vegetation and water resources.
 Migratory Birds YES NO Given the low magnitude and short duration of the proposed action, no impacts to migratory birds are anticipated.
-Migratory birds would benefit from the reduction of herd numbers and anticipated improved range and riparian conditions.
-Native American Religious Concerns YES NO There are no known Native American Religious Concerns or Traditional Properties that will be impacted by the project.
-Letters were sent to the tribes May 25, 2018, notifying them of the project.
-A single response was received from the Hopi June 7, 2018 requesting additional consultation if there are any prehistoric sites
+Migratory birds may benefit from the reduction of herd numbers.
+Native American Religious Concerns NO NO There are no known Native American religious concerns or Traditional Cultural Properties that will be impacted within the Swasey HMA.
+Noxious Weeds YES NO To prevent the risk for spread, any noxious weeds or non- native invasive weeds would be avoided when establishing and accessing trap sites and holding facilities.
+Prime or Unique Farmlands NO NO Not present.
+Riparian-Wetland Zones YES NO Reduction of the numbers of wild horses by implementation of the proposed action would result in reduced use of riparian vegetation by wild horses.
+Direct disturbance of riparian areas is not anticipated.
+T&E Species NO NO There are no known federally listed fish or wildlife species within the proposed wild horse gather operation.
+Water Quality YES NO There would be no impacts to water resources/quality.